learn-co-curriculum/dsc-word-vectorization-lab/README.md

 We'll also want to check out how the visualization looks in 2d.
-Repeat the process above, but this time, create a `TSNE` object with 2 components instead of 3.
-Again, use `fit_transform()` to transform the data and store it in the variable below, and then inspect it to confirm the transformed data has only 2 dimensions.
+Repeat the process above, but this time, instantiate `TSNE()` with 2 components instead of 3.
+Again, use `.fit_transform()` to transform the data and store it in the variable below, and then inspect it to confirm the transformed data has only 2 dimensions.

 ```python